aboubacartoure93/Cuny/README.md

 -send email to hunter student
 -We don't guarantee the accuraticy of information that users posted... (do your own research!)
 -Legal issues
--meet people your school or public space
+-housing for sale or rent(add to database and separate in views) -meet people your school or public space

 - student can create page and other students can follow